sankarmm30/employee-service/README.md

     - Connnect to Server then verify the `empdb` under "Databases"
 - *Create Kafka Topic through [Kafdrop-UI](http://localhost:9100/)*
     - Click "New" under "Topics" section
-        - Name should be `takeway_employee_updates`
+        - Name should be `employee_updates`
         - Partition: 2 and Replication Factor: 1
 - *Register AVRO Schema through [Schema Registry UI](http://localhost:8060/)*
     - Register Key Schema
-        - Click on "New" and enter name: `takeway_employee_updates-com.takeaway.challenge.EmployeeEventKey`
+        - Click on "New" and enter name: `employee_updates-com.sandemo.hrms.EmployeeEventKey`
         - Copy and paste the content from file `src/main/avro/EmployeeEventKey.avsc`
         - Click on "Validate" and then "Create New Schema"
     - Register Value Schema
-        - Click on "New" and enter name: `takeway_employee_updates-com.takeaway.challenge.EmployeeEventValue`
+        - Click on "New" and enter name: `employee_updates-com.sandemo.hrms.EmployeeEventValue`
         - Copy and paste the content from file `src/main/avro/EmployeeEventValue.avsc`
         - Click on "Validate" and then "Create New Schema"